canonical/opensearch-operator/docs/explanation/persistent-storage.md

   nodes survived, choose the one with the highest cluster-state (term, version) pair.

-- **`detach-cluster`** — use to detach a node from its old cluster (by reseting cluster UUID), so it can join a replacement cluster.
+- **`detach-cluster`** — use to detach a node from its old cluster (by resetting cluster UUID), so it can join a replacement cluster.
 Do this only when snapshot recovery is impossible and either all `cluster_manager`-eligible nodes have been permanently lost or a replacement cluster has already been created with `unsafe-bootstrap` from an eligible node in the same